What You Should Know About T-Mobile Cell Site Leases

 - Determine what fees (if any) should be charged to T-Mobile;

 In late 2012, T-Mobile announced it would sell 7,200 towers to Crown Castle.
-Those landowners who own the land upon which the 7,200 towers were built have since been receiving proposals from Crown Castle (as successor to T-Mobile) to either extend or buy their lease.
+Those landowners who own the land upon which the 7,200 towers were built have since been receiving proposals from Crown Castle (as a successor to T-Mobile) to either extend or buy their lease.
 (Crown Castle now has the right to waive the consent to sell provision mentioned above).
 If you have received a proposal to extend the term of your lease or to purchase your lease, please contact us first.

 - Determine whether any adjustment to your lease should be made T-Mobile;